 As a number of readers have come to know in the last few months, it’s pretty tough right now to find a VA lender willing to loan on manufactured housing.
 There’s more risk with these properties, from the likelihood of longterm depreciation to issues with delinquency and foreclosure.
 After the housing market collapse and subsequent foreclosure crisis, lenders are still skittish and unwilling to take on what they may see as unnecessary risk.

 I can provide a list of financial firms I know to have loaned on mobile homes in the past, but I’m not sure about their present lending environments.
 In many cases, veterans and military families will secure financing from a manufacturer or a personal banking institution.

-The process for using your VA loan entitlement to purchase a modular home is simply the standard procedure: Prequalification, Preapproval, Contract, Underwriting, Closing and House Party.
+The process for purchasing an existing modular home is simply the standard procedure: Prequalification, Preapproval, Contract, Underwriting, Closing and House Party.

-Talk with a loan specialist at 888-212-1958 if you’re interested in pursuing a modular home purchase.
-You can also drop me a note at email@example.com.
+You can talk with a Veterans United loan specialist at 888-212-1958 about modular housing.
+You can also drop me a note at firstname.lastname@example.org.